Constraints on Lepton Number Violation with the 2 tonne$\cdot$yr CUORE Dataset

 CUORE began collecting data in 2017 and made major strides toward stable detector operations during the early stages of data taking~\cite{CUORE:2021ctv}.
 Currently, the procedure to optimize all calorimeters is largely automated~\cite{Alfonso:2020yee} and routine cryogenic maintenance is minimal.
-Since 2019, CUORE has been collecting data at $>$90\% duty cycle with an exposure rate of $\sim$50~kg$\cdot$yr TeO$_2$ per month~\cite{CUOREPRLResult} as we continued to build upon our expertise of the unique and complex system.
-Due to the unprecedented stable operation of the cryogenic infrastructure, we collected over 2 tonne$\cdot$yr TeO$_2$ exposure between 2017 and mid-2023.
+Between 2019 and mid-2023, CUORE has been collecting data with $>$90\% duty cycle at a rate of $\sim$50~kg$\cdot$yr per month of TeO$_2$~\cite{CUOREPRLResult}.
 During this period, we were able to maintain steady exposure accumulation and operate the detector at different base temperatures.
+Thanks to the unprecedented stable operation of the cryogenic infrastructure, we collected over 2~tonne$\cdot$yr TeO$_2$ exposure.

+CUORE data are organized into datasets.
+Each dataset begins and ends with $\sim$1~week of calibration measurements, during which $^{232}$Th or $^{232}$Th$+ \big)$ $\times$ 10$^{-2}$~counts~keV$^{-1}$kg$^{-1}$yr$^{-1}$.
+We use the BIs to extract a median exclusion sensitivity of 4.4 $\times$ 10$^{25}$~yr (90\% C.I.) (fig.~\ref{fig:excl_sens})~\cite{supplementary}.
+Compared to this value, the probability of obtaining a stronger limit is 74\%.

+The simplest model that is commonly used to compare \ndbd\ search results across isotopes is the light-neutrino exchange model~\cite{Agostini:2022zub} from which we extract an effective Majorana neutrino mass (\mbb).
+Thus, we place a limit of \mbb\ $<$ 70 -- 250~meV, where the spread comes from the range of different nuclear model parameters currently available in the literature~\cite{Vaquero:2014dna,Hyvarinen:2015bda,Horoi:2016sm,Song:2017prc,Menendez:2018jpg,Fang:2018prc,Simkovic:2018prc,Coraggio:2020prc,Deppisch:2020prd}.
+The CUORE limit, along with the most stringent \mbb\ constraints obtained with other isotopes are shown in Fig.~\ref{fig:lobster}.